angelleye/paypal-woocommerce/readme.txt

  * Live credentials can be obtained by signing in to your live PayPal account here:  https://www.paypal.com/us/cgi-bin/webscr?cmd=_login-api-run

 == Changelog ==

+= 1.0.4 - 03/12/2014 =
+* Fix - Resolves issue with invalid order number getting sent to PayPal for merchants in some countries.

 = 1.0.3 - 03/11/2014 =
 * Tweak - Update the checkout button verbiage based on enabled payment gateways.